blaulan/alfred-beancount/README.md

 ### Instruction for 1st Run

 Download the workflow from [latest release](https://github.com/blaulan/alfred-beancount/releases/latest).
-You will need to change `ledger_path` in `beancount.json` from the workflow directory.
-The regexes will catch histrorical transactions correctly most time.
+You will need to change `ledger_path` in workflow environment variables.
+The regexes in `beancount.json` will catch histrorical transactions correctly most time.
 However, if anything went wrong, modify them to match your file may solve the problem.
 Output of `bean-add` function is defined by `title_format` and `body_format`, if you want different format, that's where you should refer to.

+Python 2 is required and the executable path is defined in the `python_path` variable.
+You will also need to install the dependencies described in `requirements.txt` with the following command:

+> pip2 install -r requirements.txt

 ### Append a new entry to existing beancount file